Chocolate Avocado Quinoa Muffins (Vegan)

 Puree or mash by hand the avocado and banana.
 I used a magic bullet and had to add a few splashes of almond milk to get it going, but you most certainly can use the old-fashioned way of mashing the two manually.
 Just make sure to thoroughly mash the avocado or you may get pieces of it in your muffin, unless you are ok with that!

 Once mashed, combine with the rest of the wet ingredients in a separate bowl.
-I only used 3/4 cup sweetener but feel free to use a cup if you prefer it sweeter!
-I just am not a fan of sugar overload.
-The chocolate chips really do a number in here anyways.
+I used 3/4 cup sweetener but feel free to use a cup if you prefer it sweeter!
+I don’t like super sweet baked goods.
+The chocolate chips add sweetness as well.

 Combine the thickened flax egg to the wet and mix all together.
 Then add the wet ingredients to the dry.
 Don’t over mix!!!
-I stress this so much with any baked good.
 Just mix until all is combined, it’s ok to have a few lumps.

 I usually preheat now, and then grease the muffin pan/wash the dishes in the mean time.
-If you’re like me, preheat to 350 degrees now and spray a muffin pan with non-stick cooking spray or some sort of heat-sustainable baking/cooking oil (sunflower, safflower, coconut oil, etc).
+If you’re like me, preheat to 350 degrees now and spray a muffin pan with non-stick cooking spray or oil.

 Bake for approximately 20-30 minutes, or until a toothpick comes out clean.
 The insides may seem a bit undercooked but that’s ok!!!
 Once they cool, they become super fudge-y and dense.
 Even after being placed in the refrigerator overnight they become so moist and dense.
 These muffins truly remind me of brownies, I was contemplating a name change but overall muffins suited these babies best.

 I cooked one batch for around 25 minutes, in the end they turned out the most moist.
-The second batch was 30 minutes and then the third was 35 minutes, still definitely all devour-able, but I’d recommend not cooking over 30 minutes.
+The second batch was 30 minutes and then the third was 35 minutes.
+I’d recommend not cooking over 30 minutes.
 If you keep trying to cook them, the outsides will become a little overdone.
-Remember folks, there is no egg in this batter so need to worry about salmonella.

 Once baked, transfer to a cooling rack and try not to eat them all.